pagekite/PyPagekite/README.md

 <a                                                              name=bes></a>
 ### 3. Running the back-end, using the service ###

-The most common use of Pagekite.py, is to make a web server visible to the outside world.
-Assuming you are using the PageKite.net service and your web server runs on port 80, a command like this should get you up and running:
+The most common use of pagekite.py, is to make a web server visible to the outside world.
+Assuming you are using the pageKite.net service and your web server runs on port 80, a command like this should get you up and running:

     pagekite.py --defaults \
       --backend=http:YOURNAME:localhost:80:SECRET

-Replace YOURNAME with your Pagekite domain name (for example *something.pagekite.me*) and SECRET with the shared secret displayed on your account page.
+Replace YOURNAME with your *pageKite* domain name (for example *something.pagekite.me*) and SECRET with the shared secret displayed on your account page.